tobiasbecher/pyRadPlan/README.md

 The top level api is designed to require minimal programming experience and to run the same planning workflows with different configurations by just changing the corresponding plan object.

 #### Low-level API
-Instead of using above top-level workflow functions and a central plan configuration, one can also built custom workflows instantiating the necessary classes directly, for example:
+Instead of using above top-level workflow functions and a central plan configuration, one can also built custom workflows instantiating the necessary algorithm objects directly, for example:

 ```python
 ...